lucarin91/WS-seminar/slides.md

 # Web Session Manager
-With HTTP/1.1 and CGI programming language and framework start to implement Web Session Manager.
+Starting from the introduction of HTTP/1.1 and CGI programming languages and framework allow the use of Web Session Managers.

-They maintain session with the users and identified it with a **sessionID**.
+They maintain open sessions with the users by identified them with a **sessionID**.

 note:
 https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_session